 This group consists of Annelle Locke, Judy Wimmer, Joan Kellett, Janet Albert, Pam Christopher, Carol Cox

-The group will be meeting Tuesday, September 6, 1-3pm in the seating area of the AYMC and will meet each month through May on the first and third Tuesdays.
+The group will meet each month September through May on the second and fourth Wednesdays.

 If you would like to support the work of this ministry in